fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 4`, we initialise a local variable `names`, and assign an array object `[​'bob'​, ​'kim'​]` to it.
 On `line 5`, we call the `add_name` method, passing in the `names` local variable and string object `'jim'` as arguments.

 `Lines 1-3` is where we define the `add_name` methods with two parameters.
-On `line 2`, we initialise the local variables `arr` and `name` and assign them to the array object and string object respectively from the method parameters.
+On `line 2`, we assign the local variables `arr` and `name` to the array object and string object respectively passed from the method parameters.

 We reassign the `arr` variable to the return value of using the shovel operator to destructively append the string object referenced by `name` to the array object referenced by `arr`.
 Since the shovel operator mutates the original array object, the variable reassignment rebinds the `arr` variable to the same (now mutated) array object.